LLNL/RAJA/docs/sphinx/user_guide/index.rst

 policy types so that it can be compiled in a specific configuration suitable to a given architecture.

-RAJA support for various exexution back-ends is the result of collaborative development between the RAJA team and academic and industrial partners.
+RAJA support for various execution back-ends is the result of collaborative development between the RAJA team and academic and industrial partners.
 Currently available execution back-ends include: sequential,